 In a typical microtracer study, the radioactive 14C drug dose is generally in the order of about 0.8-1 µCi, and thus a quantitative whole-body autoradiography (QWBA) is not required.
 Having human ADME data available as early as Phase I can be instrumental in making better and more informed decisions during further clinical development.
 Another advantage is that early human ADME data reduces the requirement to conduct radiolabelled ADME studies in animals.
 The 0.8-1 µCi radioactive dose is 100 times lower than in a classical mass balance study, and therefore such a low dose requires substantially better bioanalytical sensitivities than conventional liquid scintillation counting can provide.

 Quotient Sciences works with TNO, the largest accelerator mass spectrometer (AMS) service provider worldwide, where there are three operational AMSs, all equipped with TNO’s unique rapid sample preparation technology, which reduces sample preparation time from several days to minutes.
 With this technology, TNO can provide pharmaceutical and biotech companies with all the analytical support that is required for a two-arm microtracer study design.
 TNO provides AMS services for mass balance and metabolite profiling, and is also equipped for all metabolite identification, using liquid chromatography with high-resolution tandem mass spectrometry (LC-hrMS/MS).
 For the absolute bioavailability (AB) arm of such a study, TNO provides robust data to derive the %AB, while also providing an estimate for the fraction absorbed.
-During the webinar, these advantages will be highlighted and discussed, along with:

 - Regulatory requirements for human ADME studies